 An Introduction to the Universal Heroes Role Playing Game

-A long, long time ago, back in 1985, I began to tinker with the idea of role playing games.
+A long, long time ago, back in 1985, I began to tinker with the idea of role-playing games.
 My introduction to such entertainment was the old-style Marvel Super Heroes Role Playing Game (or MSH RPG, for short).
 It was a pretty fun pastime, and me and a couple of friends would get together to stage adventures where everyone beat up on whatever imaginary villain had launched whatever ridiculous plot each week.

-I eventually got better at the whole storytelling thing, though, and we managed to keep our game going for a decade.
-After that, our gaming group drifted into other things, a lot of them succumbing to the 'Vampire' chain of games while I instead started running a PlaneScape campaign.
+I eventually got better at the whole storytelling thing, though, and we managed to keep our game going for over a decade.
+After that, our group drifted into other things, a lot of them succumbing to the 'Vampire' chain of games while I instead started running a Planescape campaign.
 I subsequently experimented with numerous other systems, such as Cyberpunk and Rifts, but MSH always felt like 'home' to me.

-Over the course of that decade of gaming, I believe I cooked up an inordinate amount of NPCs (numbering in the thousands), along with multitudes of customized rule systems.
-I was always tinkering with things, either streamlining the actual rules themselves, or vastly improving on the character generation options by making all new paths of power for players to walk their characters through.
+It's just one of those things, I suppose.
+Over those years of gaming, I cooked up an inordinate amount of characters, along with a plethora of customized rule systems.
+I was always tinkering with things, either streamlining the actual rules themselves, or vastly improving on the character generation options by making all-new paths of power for players to walk their characters through.

 Having since discovered the Internets, I thought that it would be great to share my original (and some not-so original) creations with the world, doing so mostly through an e mail list dedicated to the MSH RPG.
-It sort of died a horrible death when it was absorbed by topica.com (the jerks), and with the subsequent release of the Marvel Super Heroes Adventure Game (MSHAG), a role-playing game based on the Saga card system.
+It died a horrible death when it was absorbed by topica.com (the jerks), and with the subsequent release of the Marvel Super Heroes Adventure Game (MSHAG), a role-playing game based on the Saga card system.

 The idea is to streamline the rules slightly, to make the action flow either in a faster or more detailed fashion, as the Judge prefers.
-Also, character generation is being greatly expanded, allowing players as much support as is possible in order to build the 'perfect' character, the one that has been floating around inside their head for a while.
+Also, character generation is being greatly expanded, allowing players as much support as is possible to build the 'perfect' character, the one that has been floating around inside their head for a while.
 Or you know, just occurred to them.

 Stay tuned, 'cause things are just starting to get interesting!